nickbild/csi_hr/README.md

 So I  decided to take a crack at it.
 I got a copy of the paper and spent some time digging in and coding up a solution that reproduces the work.
 Some details are not fully spelled out in the paper, and the team has not released either their code or data, so I cannot guarantee that my method matches it 100%.
 But while it may not be identical, it is at least quite close, and more importantly, it works.
 And I suspect most people are more interested in playing with a system that works than they are perfectly reproducing the Pulse-Fi methods to a T.

-**Note:** This system is not to be used as a medical device.
+**Important Note:** This system is not to be used as a medical device.
 It could be wrong, so it is only for educational use.

 ## How It Works